 Description

-The left bay is gabled with a perpendicular ridge.
-The central and right bays contain first-floor accommodation within the attic.
-The centre bay is lit by a raised canted bay with a castellated parapet, while the right bay is lit by a dormer.
-The pitched natural slate roof has perforated red clay cresting, with angled ridge tiles on the left bay.
-Painted timber bargeboards with carved brackets and exposed rafter ends are present, along with half-round uPVC gutters.
+The rectangular plan faces south with three bays.
+The left bay is gabled with a perpendicular ridge, whilst the central and right bays have their first floor contained within the attic.
+The centre bay is lit by a raised canted bay with castellated parapet, and the right bay by a dormer.
+The roof is natural slate with a perforated red clay cresting; the left bay has angled ridge tiles.
+Painted timber bargeboards with carved brackets, exposed rafter ends and half-round uPVC gutters are features throughout.
 The front pitch has a crow-stepped raised sandstone parapet and a red brick chimneystack at the ridge between the centre and right bays.

-The dormers have leaded flat roofs and cheeks with moulded painted timber cornices.
-They feature tripartite 3/1-light casements to the front right bay and rear left bay, with an additional diminished dormer to the centre bay attic.
-The walling comprises Flemish-bonded red brick over a chamfered plinth, with a dentilled stringcourse at eaves level and painted roughcast above the ground floor.
+The dormers feature leaded flat roofs with cheeks displaying moulded painted timber cornices and tripartite 3/1-light casements to the front right bay and rear left bay, with an additional diminished dormer to the centre bay attic.
+The walling is Flemish-bonded red brick over a chamfered plinth, with a dentilled stringcourse at eaves level and painted roughcast above ground floor.
 The left bay apexes have decorative half-timbering.

-A modern conservatory adjoins the building, with a slated lean-to roof with rooflights and a central gablet with red clay crested ridge tiles.
-It features a square-headed painted timber and glazed double-leaf door with a glazed tympanum.
+A modern extension and conservatory have been added to the rear.
+The extension is detailed as a house but without stringcourse; its north elevation is blank, whilst the left cheek has one window and the right cheek has two windows flanking a central square-headed painted timber vertically sheeted door.
+The conservatory has a slated lean-to roof with rooflights and a central gablet with red clay crested ridge tiles over a square-headed painted timber and glazed double-leaf door with glazed tympanum.
 The walling is glazed over a red brick plinth.
-A canted bay with three windows and a hipped roof abuts the east gable at its left end.
-The exposed section of the east gable has a single window to the ground and first floors, with an ocular vent to the gable apex.
+The east gable is abutted at its left end by a canted bay with three windows and a hipped roof.
+The exposed section of the east gable shows a single window to each of the ground and first floors, with an ocular vent to the gable apex.

 The house is situated in lawned gardens with mature trees and box hedges.
-Access is via a decorative wrought-iron double gate hinged to square brick pillars with ornate terracotta caps, leading to a modern tiled drive.
-A rear tiled patio and detached modern garage complete the setting.
+Access is via a decorative wrought-iron double gate hinged to square brick pillars with ornate terracotta caps, leading to a modern tiled drive which continues to a rear tiled patio and detached modern garage.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.